bismuthfoundation/bisnet/README.md

 You need to adjust path to your ledger in _config.txt_ and your node must be running.

-There are currently no DNS services integrating Bisnet that we are aware of.
+There are currently no DNS services integrating **bisnet** that we are aware of.

 ![Thumbnail](thumb.png)